jolicode/castor/doc/going-further/extending-castor/remote-imports.md

 # Import remote functions

+> [!WARNING]
+> Remote imports is in a experimental state and may change in the future.

 Castor can import functions from your filesystem but also from a remote resource.

 ## Installing remote packages